Berkut (special police force): Organization

 The Berkut was a reserve unit of the Ministry of Internal Affairs (MVS) and subordinates to the regional (oblast) departments of the MVS.
-Until 1997 it was under the direct supervision of HUBOZ (Chief Directorate in Fight of Organized Crime).
+Until 1997 it was under the direct supervision of HUBOZ (Chief Directorate in Fight against Organized Crime).
 Due to formation of another quick reaction force unit Sokil (Falcon) under HUBOZ, Berkut was later reassigned under the supervision of the Directorate of Public Security of the MVS.

 The main duty of the unit was the security of the general public and enforcement of civil order, especially during mass public events (demonstrations, parades, sport or concert events, etc.), or in places of increased criminal activity as part of the fight against organized crime.
 The Berkut have also been assigned to provide protective custody of certain individuals, such as witnesses in criminal trials.